nv-morpheus/morpheus-experimental/asset-clustering/README.md

 #### Training data
 In this project we use the publicly available __[**Unified Host and Network Data Set**](https://csr.lanl.gov/data/2017/)__[1] dataset from the Advanced Research team in Cyber Systems of the Los Alamos National Laboratory (lanl) to demonstrate various aspects involved in clustering assets in a given network.
 The lanl dataset consists of netflow and windows event log (wls) files for 90 days.
 For this project we focus solely on the windows event log files which use the naming convention wls_day-01.bz2, wls_day-02.bz2,..., wls_day-90.bz2.
 The training data uses first ten days of data i.e. wls_day-01.bz2,..., wls_day-10.bz2.
+Note that for purposes of scale and quick reproducibility, we use only first ten days of data to experiment.
+One can easily use more data by changing the input file suffix.
+Refer to experiment.ipynb for more details.
 These ten days' data is pre-processed and the features are aggregated.
 The resulting dataset contains 14044 hosts and is saved in datasets/host_agg_data_day-01_day-10.csv.

 #### Training parameters